- Inca Jungle

-Start your day with a tasty breakfast before exploring another section of the Capac Ñan (an Inca trail used by the Incas) in the middle of vegetation, covered by forests of the area, the road is 05 minutes by car from the town of Huyro to reach the sector of Sicre, continuing by a truck path access until reaching the pre-Hispanic road which is in perfect condition which crosses parcels of coffee plantations with an approximate distance of 1 hour.
-Then we’ll continue with a visit to the spectacular “Inca Carcel” to learn more about the rich history of the Incas, and spectacular views of the stunning Salkantay peak.
+Start your day with a tasty breakfast before exploring another section of the Capac Ñan (an Inca trail used by the Incas) in the middle of the vegetation.
+Therefore, covered by forests of the area, the road is 05 minutes by car from the town of Huyro to reach the sector of Sicre, continuing by a truck path access until reaching the pre-Hispanic road.
+Which is in perfect condition that crosses parcels of coffee plantations with an approximate distance of 1 hour.
+Then, we’ll continue with a visit to the spectacular “Inca Carcel” to learn more about the rich history of the Incas, and spectacular views of the stunning Salkantay peak.

 DAY 3: SANTA TERESA – LLACTAPATA – AGUAS CALIENTES

 Enjoy a good breakfast before heading to the archaeological complex of Llactapata.
-It will be part of this exploration in this sector of the Inca Trail in this remote part of the jungle.
-Witness the song of exotic birds and beautiful orchids along the way.
-At the end of your trek in Llactapapa, which is believed to have been a rest stop on the trip to Machu Picchu, you will have your first look at the impressive Machu Picchu.
+Certainly, it will be part of this exploration in this sector of the Inca Trail in this remote part of the jungle.
+Above all, witness the song of exotic birds and beautiful orchids along the way.
+So, at the end of your trek in Llactapapa, which is believed to have been a rest stop on the trip to Machu Picchu, you will have your first look at the impressive Machu Picchu.

-Then we will walk for 3 hours in the Aobamba Valley until we reach the Intihuatana sector, where we will go to the government checkpoint and continue the walk.
-Lunch will be included along the way and we will have the opportunity to see a series of waterfalls and admire the majesty of the mountains around Machupicchu and Huaynapicchu.
+Then, we will walk for 3 hours in the Aobamba Valley until we reach the Intihuatana sector, where we will go to the government checkpoint and continue the walk.
+Likewise, Lunch will be included along the way and we will have the opportunity to see a series of waterfalls and admire the majesty of the mountains around Machu picchu and Huayna picchu.
 Here you will also have the chance to see an astronomical solar clock used by the Incas, as well as other constructions such as the Inca citadel of Machupicchu.
 After 3 hours of walking, we will arrive in Aguas Calientes parallel to the train tracks that lead to this small town, the closest to Machu Picchu.

 DAY 4: AGUAS CALIENTES – MACHU PICCHU – CUSCO

-1.- It is worth the effort to get up early, since the Inca city is quieter in the early morning, you will also have plenty of time to take photos and enjoy the sunrise over Machu Picchu.
+1.- Since the Inca city is quieter in the early morning, you will also have plenty of time to take photos and enjoy the sunrise over Machu Picchu.

 2.- Our guide will give you a tour of Machu Picchu telling you the history of the Inca city, temples, altars, and most famous sites.
 Of course, it will also take you to the classic viewpoint of Machu Picchu (The Sacred Rock), this point offers a spectacular view of the entire Inca city.
-After that, you will have free time to climb the mountain of Huayna Picchu.
+After that, you will have free time to climb the mountain of Huayna Picchu or Machu Picchu Mountain.
 (The high mountain that dominates the bottom of Machu Picchu, optional and at an extra cost).
-From the top of Huayna Picchu, you will have a stunning and impressive view of the entire Machu Picchu area and the surrounding mountains.
-It will take between one and two hours to climb Huayna Picchu and 1 to 1½ hours to descend.

-Once you feel that you have seen every corner of Machu Picchu, you will descend on tourist buses to Aguas Calientes for lunch.
-Depending on your train schedule, you must arrive 30 minutes before the departure time indicated at the train station, and once in Ollantaytambo, our private transport will be waiting for you to transfer you to your hotel in the city of Cusco culminating in this way our services.
+Subsequently, you will descend on tourist buses to Aguas Calientes for lunch.
+Depending on your train schedule, you must arrive 30 minutes before the departure time indicated at the train station.
+Then, once in Ollantaytambo, our private transport will be waiting for you to transfer you to your hotel in the city of Cusco culminating in this way our services.